Shaukataliii/clean-code-lessons/README.md

 ### 5- Reduce duplication.
 It makes the system more clean and managable.
 Duplication can be in term of methods, implementation and classes etc.

+### 6- The code should express the intent of its author.